OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Offering guests the opportunity to experience life in Amsterdam’s peaceful de Pijp neighbourhood, this charming B&B features 15 spacious rooms and apartments that are spread over several connected townhouses on the northwestern banks of the river Amstel.
-There’s a wide array of accommodation options available within this B&B, ranging from loft spaces that are perfect for couples to a basement room that receives plenty of light throughout the day.
-Breakfast is served across the street, inside a cosy café called Bij Paul that also functions as NINE(T)TEEN B&B’s reception.
+Experience life in Amsterdam’s peaceful de Pijp neighbourhood by staying at this charming B&B. It features 15 spacious rooms and apartments, spread over several connected town houses on the northwestern banks of the Amstel river.
+There’s a wide array of accommodation options available here, ranging from loft spaces perfect for couples to a bright basement room.
+Breakfast is served across the street in a cafe called Bij Paul that also functions as NINE(T)TEEN’s reception.

-This delightful spot in Amsterdam’s ever-popular (and madly photogenic) Nine Streets quarter boasts five individually designed suites that are tailored around modern travellers’ needs.
-These stylish and comfortable rooms are housed inside a 17th-century residence that still features many age-old elements such as overhead ceiling beams and exposed-brick walls.
-Aside from the essentials, each suite is equipped with an espresso machine, a kettle and a free-to-use minibar.
-Though the hotel doesn’t offer meal services, it is surrounded by many excellent restaurants and cafés that collectively serve food from early morning until late at night.
-Since guests access their suites with a keyless entry system, they can come and go as they please.
+This spot in Amsterdam’s ever-popular, and madly photogenic, Nine Streets quarter boasts five individually designed suites.
+Housed inside a 17th-century residence, each suite retains exposed beams and brick walls, alongside modern amenities such as an espresso machine, kettle and free-to-use minibar.
+Though the hotel doesn’t offer meals, you are surrounded by many excellent restaurants and cafes, which serve food from early morning until late at night.
+A keyless entry system means you can come and go as you please.

-Like other spots found in Amsterdam’s iconic canal belt, Crown Bed & Breakfast is steeped in history and stands inside an 18th-century sugar warehouse that once belonged to the Dutch Royal Family.
-The upper levels of this stunning location have since been converted into two modern guest rooms that are fitted with all the essentials plus bathtubs and flat-screen TVs.
-Due to their deluxe features, excellent location and stunning views across Singel canal, the rooms here are perfect either for couples searching for a romantic destination in central Amsterdam or for urban travellers who enjoy peace and quiet during their time abroad.
+Like other spots in Amsterdam’s canal belt, Crown Bed and Breakfast is steeped in history.
+It stands inside an 18th-century sugar warehouse that once belonged to the Dutch Royal Family.
+The upper levels have been converted into two modern guest rooms fitted with all the essentials, plus bathtubs and flat-screen TVs.
+Due to its excellent location and stunning views across Singel canal, this bed and breakfast is ideal for couples or urban travellers looking for a peaceful stay.